jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - User can read a descrption of ingredients and preparation manual for recommended meal
 - User can refresh to get another meal recommendation
 - User has everything within one dashboard
-- User has the option to read a FAQ, in doubt of how to use the dashboard
+- User has the option to read a FAQ, if in doubt of how to use the dashboard

 ## User stories
 ### As a business owner: